jupyter-book/jupyter-book/docs/start/overview.md

 # Overview and installation

 This is a guide for creating your own book using Jupyter Book.
-Book content is written in markdown and Jupyter Notebooks, and `jupyter-book` converts these into a book fit for hosting on the web or a publishable PDF.
+Book content is written in markdown files and Jupyter notebooks, and `jupyter-book` converts these into a book fit for hosting on the web or a publishable PDF.

-## Install the command-line interface
+## Install the command line interface

 First off, make sure you have the CLI installed so that you can work with Jupyter Book.
-The Jupyter-Book CLI allows you to build and control your Jupyter Book.
+The Jupyter Book CLI allows you to build and control your Jupyter Book.
 You can install it via pip with the following command:

 ```bash